Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 * Number of incidents per year or month
 * Number of alerts in Dynatrace

-> TO DO: add Nacho's plotly dashboard showing the number of Dynatrace Problems per selectable tag, in this case tag `Application`
+> TO DO: Julie to blur application names

 <div align="center">
 <img width="900" src="img/problems-per-tag.png">